-Man shot, killed after charging at officer with knives
+Police: Man killed after charging at officer with knives

 “Dude, what are you doing, man, come on,” Royer said.
 “I did not want to have to do that.”

-Police Chief John Drake said five officers rendered aid to the man.
-Drake said Royer retreated and and he asked the man to drop the knife several times in an attempt to de-escalate the situation.
+Police Chief John Drake said Royer retreated and had asked the man to drop the knife several times in an attempt to de-escalate the situation.

 “He continued charging at him, and he was left with no choice,” Drake said.